 The Risk Committee has a schedule of meetings with standing agenda items so that all relevant matters are dealt with over the course of the year.

 During the year the Committee reviewed and approved its Terms of Reference.

-The principal matters discussed in the year are set out in the table below:
+The principal matters discussed in the year were as follows: